lotta-schule/lotta/README.md

 You will need an [API server](https://gitlab.com/medienportal/api-server) up and running in order to start.

-You may have to run `docker-compose run app npm install` to update your dependencies.
+You may have to run `docker-compose run web npm install` to update your dependencies.

 - Start the development server and storyboard together